jjbursik/weave/site/operational-guide/tasks.md

 * If the peer in question is partitioned from the rest of the network when `weave reset` is executed on it
-* If the underlying host is no longer available to execute `weave reset` - for example due to a hardware failure or other unplanned termination
+* If the underlying host is no longer available to execute `weave reset` due to a hardware failure or other unplanned termination (for example when using autoscaling with spot-instances that can be destroyed without notice)

 In some cases you may already be aware of the problem, as you were unable to execute `weave reset` successfully or because you know through other channels that the host has died - in these cases you can proceed straight to the section on reclaiming lost space.

-However in some scenarios (for example when using autoscaling and spot-instances that can be destroyed without notice) it may not be obvious that space has been lost, in which case you can check for it periodically with the following command on any peer:
+However in some scenarios it may not be obvious that space has been lost, in which case you can check for it periodically with the following command on any peer:

     weave status ipam